 Interoperability may also require to distinguish between messages coming from alternative providers.
-However, dark patterns could be used to discourage interoperability,.
+However, dark patterns could be used to discourage interoperability, for example, by coloring interoperable communications in a certain way to make them look "bad" (Blessing & Anderson 2023).

 The interface design also needs to account for the more complex consent management, as users can opt out of interoperability by Article 7(7).
 As the list of interoperable competitors grows, this can have significant implications on usability, especially in the context of group chats.
 Here, likewise dark patterns may be employed.